Fall 2015 Enrollment

 49.6% of students are from out of state

 2015-2016 Academic Year

 96.7% of first year students live on campus

 91.7% of all students live on campus

 Students enjoy first-rate learning and living facilities on a beautiful 325-acre residential campus in Selinsgrove, Pa., located two-and-a-half hours from Philadelphia and Baltimore, and three hours from Washington, D.C., and New York City.
 Susquehanna’s proximity to these metropolitan centers affords many opportunities to network with alumni, pursue internships, explore professional opportunities and have fun!
-On-campus, students actively participate in more than 145 student-run clubs and organizations, 23 NCAA Division III intercollegiate sports, fraternities, sororities and service groups.
+On-campus, students actively participate in more than 156 student-run clubs and organizations, 23 NCAA Division III intercollegiate sports, and numerous honor societies, fraternities, sororities and service groups.